Dong-Gao/Australian_City_Analytics/README.md

 result_plots.py: According to final results, drawing plots using matplotlib library.<br>

 ### Scenario 2: Cultural Integration
+The Cultural Integration Scenario is made by KaiLe Wei.<br>
+This document include one cultural.py, and a text file keywords.txt.<br>
+The py file is the function of cultural integration  scenario, and the txt file stores the keywords of the function.<br>
+There are two executable functions, culture_per(tweet,result) for single tweet analysis, and culture_file() for json file analysis.

 ### Scenario 3: Alcohol-Tobacco
-The Alcohol-Tobacco Scenario is made by Nanjiang.<br>
+The Alcohol-Tobacco Scenario is made by Nanjiang Li.<br>
 This document include one smoke_drink.py, and a text file smoke.txt.<br>
 The py file is the function of alcohol-tobacco scenario, and the txt file stores the keywords of the function.<br>
 There are two executable functions, smoke_Drink_per(tweet,result) for single tweet analysis, and smoke_Drink() for json file analysis.